jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_single.md

 # Single-entry Calculator

 The single-entry calculator will estimate an effect size using data from a single series.
-To use the single-entry calculator with your own data, you must first enter fill in the Phase A field and the Phase B field.
+To use the single-entry calculator with your own data, you must first enter your data in the Phase A field and the Phase B field.
 If you desire, you can check the "Show graph" box to display a plot of the data you have entered.

 You will then need to specify values for the following effect size options: